Max D. Adams

 Max D. Adams is an American screenwriter and author.
 The winner of a Nicholl Fellowship in Screenwriting and an Austin Film Festival screenwriting award, Adams went on to be dubbed “Red Hot Adams” by Daily Variety.

-Career

 Adams has worked with Columbia Pictures, Hollywood Pictures, Touchstone Pictures, Universal Pictures, Walt Disney Studios, and TriStar Pictures, among several others.
 Her produced feature films include Excess Baggage, The Ladykillers, One For the Money and she appeared in Tony Tarantino's Underbelly Blues.

 Adams is also the founder of two international online screenwriting workshops, The Left Door and 5150, and is the author of The New Screenwriter's Survival Guide.
 She is also a University of Utah adjunct professor, is a former WGA online mentor, and is the founder of The Academy of Film Writing.

+Accolades

+For her work on Expend4bles, she was nominated at the 44th Golden Raspberry Awards for Worst Screenplay.